 - See if your local community center is looking for teachers or mentors

-I would be delighted to see you at any of these events!
-I think all of them will be valuable experiences, and there is just nothing like hanging out with other creative types to get you fired up about your business.
+Our Content Marketing Specialist Mallory Whitfield has a great list of conferences for creatives.
+I would be delighted to attend any of these events!
+I think all of them would be valuable experiences, and there is just nothing like hanging out with other creative types to get you fired up about your business.

 What events or conferences do you attend and recommend?
 What questions do you have about it?